-What is Vertical Axis Wind Turbine (VAWT) and how does it work?
+What is Vertical Axis Wind Turbine and how it works

 Vertical axis wind turbines are wind turbines whose rotors rotate around a vertical shaft with vertically oriented blades.
 They produce electricity by utilizing wind power the same way horizontal axis wind turbines do: Wind drives the rotor to turn, the rotation connects to the generator, and the generator converts the mechanical energy into electricity.